-Neither the investigator nor the School may access, consider, disclose, or otherwise use a party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to that party, unless the School or the investigator obtains that party's voluntary, written consent to do so.
+Neither the investigator nor the School may access, consider, disclose, or otherwise use a party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to that party, unless the

+School or the investigator obtains that party's voluntary, written consent to do so.
 If the party is under 18 years old, written consent must be given by the party's parent or guardian.

 The School or the investigator may modify the list of allegations based on additional information learned during investigation.
-In that event, the parties will receive prior notice of the new allegations prior to any investigation of the new allegations.
+In that event, the parties will receive notice of a new allegation prior to the inclusion of a new allegation in an amended formal complaint.